joshbegley/nyt-latest/README.md

 `A look inside the scandal that shook the World Cup.`\
 https://www.nytimes.com/2026/07/09/podcasts/fifa-trump-and-balogun.html

-**Live Updates: Interview With Partner of Defendant in Kirk Killing Is Played in Court**\
+**Live Updates: Defendant in Kirk Killing Voiced Regrets After the Shooting, Partner Says**\
-`The interview with the former roommate and romantic partner of the man accused of killing Charlie Kirk could bolster the prosecution’s case that the gunman was motivated by politics.`\
+`The former romantic partner of the man accused of killing Charlie Kirk told an investigator that the accused gunman seemed nervous the morning after the shooting.
+Video of his interview was played at a hearing on Thurdsay.`\
 https://www.nytimes.com/live/2026/07/09/us/charlie-kirk-shooting-hearing

 **Tomatoes, Cucumbers, Basil, Zucchini**\